19hours/sg-statutes/Acts/Land Titles (Strata) Act.md

 [21/99]

-(13) A notice sent by registered post under the Schedule shall be deemed to be duly served on the person to whom it is addressed 2 days after the day on which the notice was posted, notwithstanding the fact that the letter may be returned by the post office as undelivered.
+(13) A notice sent by registered post under the First Schedule shall be deemed to be duly served on the person to whom it is addressed 2 days after the day on which the notice was posted, notwithstanding the fact that the letter may be returned by the post office as undelivered.

 [21/99]

-(14) The Minister may, by order published in theGazette, amend or add to the Schedule .
+(14) The Minister may, by order published in theGazette, amend or add to the First, Second, Third and Fourth Schedules.

 [21/99]